 The Fitness Solutions Kettlebells are fancy looking.

-Notes: If you are or a tight budget you can make your own kettlebell very cheap.
+Notes: If you are or a tight budget, it's quite easy to make your own kettlebell.

 Machine Name : EZ curl bar